Pana/two-way-map/Readme.md

 twoMap(mapper, 1)        // regist
 ```

+Notice:
-Notice: when try to get key by value, use === test.
+* When try to get key by value, use strict equal === test.
+* get key by value you only get an string, so you should only use string as mapper's key